 Carpenter Ant Control

-Eliminating Pest Problems in Eastern Massachusetts for Four Decades
+Eliminating Pest Problems In Eastern Massachusetts For Four Decades

 Carpenter ants play an important role outdoors as the decomposer of dead, rotten trees.
 When they move their role indoors, however, your business or residential building can suffer significant structural damage.
 In our 40+ years of service, we have seen terrible damage to buildings, requiring costly, extensive repairs.

 The nests of these carpenter ants may be hidden and difficult to find, and these ants require proper identification because pest control treatments differ between carpenter ant and other ant species.
-If you suspect a carpenter ant invasion of your home, you need to get quality carpenter ant control in Boston right away.
+If you suspect a carpenter ant invasion of your home, you need to get quality pest control in Boston right away.
 The longer you wait, the more complex a task it will be to remove all of them.
 Call us for a free quote, since at General Environmental Services, Inc we have all the professional experience required to identify and remove these minuscule pests.

-How to Identify Carpenter Ants
+How To Identify Carpenter Ants

 Black, shiny, and between one-quarter and three-quarter inches long typify the species common in Massachusetts, but, with more than 18 species of carpenter ants running the gamut of size and color, you may have difficulties identifying the pest.
 The ant's shape provides you with a more reliable means of identification.
 A single node found on its waist and an evenly rounded thorax distinguish a carpenter ant from other ants, which have a thorax with an uneven profile and either one or two waist nodes.